EGIntegrations/agentfield-vireo/sdk/go/README.md

 ## Modules

-- `agent`: Build Brain-compatible agents and register reasoners/skills.
+- `agent`: Build Haxen-compatible agents and register reasoners/skills.
-- `client`: Low-level HTTP client for the Brain control plane.
+- `client`: Low-level HTTP client for the Haxen control plane.
 - `types`: Shared data structures and contracts.
 - `ai`: Helpers for interacting with AI providers via the control plane.